bartlomiej-milosz/bartlomiej-milosz.github.io/src/content/blog/my-career-transition-story.md

   description: "Real story of transitioning from interior architect to data analyst.
 A journey of research, experimentation, and gradual discovery."
 ---

-When I told my colleague about my plans to transition from architecture to data analytics, his reaction was immediate: *"You're crazy to leave architecture for data analysis."*

-I understood his concern.
-After 18 months of learning programming while working as an architect, I was planning to pivot into a completely different field.
-From the outside, it probably did look risky.

-But here's the story of how I got there—and why it wasn't as crazy as it seemed.
+After four years as an interior architect, I was working on a high-end residential project in Warsaw, calculating ROI for smart home systems, when it hit me: I loved analyzing data more than designing spaces.
+That spark launched an 18-month journey to data analytics, turning my design skills into a foundation for solving business problems.
+Here's how I made it happen.

 ---

-## The Moment Everything Shifted
+## The Discovery

-It started during a residential project in Warsaw.
-My client—a tech entrepreneur—was obsessed with optimization.
-Instead of just wanting beautiful spaces, he wanted data-driven decisions:

-*"Which smart home systems offer the best ROI for rental properties?"*
-*"Can you analyze different flooring materials and their impact on property value?"*
-*"What's the market analysis for $8,000/m² apartments in this district?"*

-Instead of being annoyed, I found myself excited.
-I spent evenings researching market comparisons, analyzing material specifications, and diving deep into property value optimization strategies. **I was having more fun with the research and analysis than with the actual design work.**

-The realization hit me while comparing dozens of kitchen cabinet configurations and their cost-efficiency ratios: **I wasn't designing spaces anymore.
-I was analyzing data.
-And I loved every minute of it.**
+My client—a tech entrepreneur—wanted data-driven decisions for everything: smart home ROI, flooring impact on property value, market analysis for premium apartments.
+I spent evenings diving into data, from market trends to material cost-efficiency and realized: **I was more interested in the data than in creating the design.**

-I remember sitting at my desk with two monitors—one filled with project data, market analyses, and material comparisons, the other showing a half-finished living room design waiting for my attention.
-That's when it clicked: **I was more interested in the data than in creating the design.**
+I remember sitting at my desk with two monitors—one filled with project data and market analyses, the other showing a half-finished living room design waiting for my attention.
+That's when it clicked: I needed to explore what this interest could become.

 ---

 ## The Search Begins

-After four years as an interior architect, I found myself searching for something more. **I didn't know exactly what I was looking for, but I knew I needed change.**

-Instead of making dramatic decisions, I chose to continue my architectural practice while actively exploring what was calling to me.
-I believed that persistence and curiosity would eventually lead me to the right place, even if I couldn't see it clearly yet.
+After four years as an interior architect, I found myself searching for something more.
+Instead of making dramatic decisions, I chose to continue my practice while exploring what was calling to me.

-### The Exploration Phase

 I spent months exploring different technical paths:
 - **Java Spring development** to understand backend systems
 - **Frontend development** with JavaScript, TypeScript, and React
 - **Data structures** using Python, which opened an unexpected door

-Here's where things got interesting.
-While learning data structures in Python, I kept stumbling across articles about data science and analytics.
-Since I was already enjoying Python, I decided to try something simple—manipulating a CSV file with pandas.
+While learning Python, I kept stumbling across articles about data analytics.
+I decided to try manipulating a CSV file with Pandas.

 **I fell in love instantly.**

 Of all the technical things I'd tried, this clicked in a way nothing else had.
-I started realizing this could bridge what I'd been unconsciously doing as an architect (helping people make informed decisions) with what I wanted to do professionally (use technical tools to solve business problems).
+I realized this could bridge what I'd been unconsciously doing as an architect (helping people make informed decisions) with what I wanted to do professionally.

-Learning to code after years of designing spaces felt like learning a foreign language.
-But **every small win built confidence, and every setback taught me something valuable.**

-Here's something I've learned: **everything happens for a reason, even when we can't see it.** If I hadn't spent those months learning frontend development, I probably wouldn't be able to create and maintain the blog you're reading now.
+Learning to code felt like learning a foreign language, but **every small win built confidence, and every setback taught me something valuable.** If I hadn't spent those months learning frontend development, I probably wouldn't be able to create and maintain the blog you're reading now.
 Skills become useful in unexpected ways.

 ---